ZsoltMolnarrr/ProjectileDamage/README.md

 You can also use the API provided by this mod, to set the damage of your custom ranged weapons.

+# 🔧 Configuration

+**Server side** configuration can be found in the `config` directory, after running the game with the mod installed.

 # 🔨 Using it as a modder

 Add this mod as dependency into your build.gradle file.